RainbowMiner/RainbowMiner/README.md

 <details><summary>BlockMastersCoins</summary> https://www.blockmasters.co/ auto-exchange and payout in BTC, mine most profitable coin.
 Either with auto-exchange to a currency of wish, or mine directly to individual coin wallets.
 If you setup RainbowMiner with many algorithm, expect a lot of switching.
 </details>
 <details><summary>Bsod</summary> https://bsod.pw/ no auto-exchange, a seperate wallet address is needed for each coin, you want to mine, set in pools configuration or edit pools.config.txt</details>
+<details><summary>BsodParty</summary> https://bsod.pw/ no auto-exchange, a seperate wallet address is needed for each coin, you want to mine solo together with others, set in pools configuration or edit pools.config.txt.
+Set "PartyPassword" in pools.config.txt for your group</details>
 <details><summary>BsodSolo</summary> https://bsod.pw/ no auto-exchange, a seperate wallet address is needed for each coin, you want to mine solo, set in pools configuration or edit pools.config.txt</details>
 <details><summary>CryptoKnight</summary> https://cryptoknight.cc/ no auto-exchange, dedicated to cryptonight mining, a seperate wallet address is needed for each coin, you want to mine, set in pools configuration or edit pools.config.txt</details>
 <details><summary>Ethermine</summary> https://ethermine.org/ no auto-exchange, a seperate wallet address is needed for each coin (ETH, ETC, ZEC) you want to mine, set in pools configuration or edit pools.config.txt - do not use together with pool Nanopool</details>
 <details><summary>FairPool</summary> https://fairpool.xyz/ no auto-exchange, a seperate wallet address is needed for each coin, you want to mine, set in pools configuration or edit pools.config.txt</details>
 <details><summary>GosCx</summary> https://gos.cx/ no auto-exchange, a seperate wallet address is needed for each coin, you want to mine, set in pools configuration or edit pools.config.txt</details>
+<details><summary>GosCxParty</summary> https://gos.cx/ no auto-exchange, a seperate wallet address is needed for each coin, you want to mine solo together with others, set in pools configuration or edit pools.config.txt.
+Set "PartyPassword" in pools.config.txt for your group</details>
 <details><summary>GosCxSolo</summary> https://gos.cx/ no auto-exchange, a seperate wallet address is needed for each coin, you want to mine solo, set in pools configuration or edit pools.config.txt</details>
 <details><summary>Grinmint</summary> https://grinmint.com/ GRIN/Cuckaroo29-pool, pays in GRIN, set your GRIN-eMail-address as wallet and enter your Grinmint password in pools configuration or edit pools.config.txt</details>
 <details><summary>HashRefinery</summary> https://pool.hashrefinery.com auto-exchange and payout in BTC</details>